 Materials Engineering Solutions, an independent metallurgical engineering consulting firm, provides services in forensic metallurgical engineering and materials failure analysis, mechanical testing and characterization, materials selection and manufacturing processes for products and industrial equipment, welding failure analysis, and corrosion and surface failure investigation.

-Dr. Reza Mirshams is the Founder and has Ph.D. and M.S. degrees in Industrial Metallurgy and Metallurgical Engineering.
-He is a Licensed Professional Engineer with 40 years combined industrial and academic experience.
+Dr. Reza Mirshams is the Founder and earned his Ph.D. and M.S. degrees in Industrial Metallurgy and Metallurgical Engineering.
+He is a Licensed Professional Engineer with 45 years of combined industrial and academic experience.
 Dr. Mirshams is a tenured full professor in engineering technology and has taught courses in the areas of metallurgy, manufacturing processes of materials, failure analysis of materials, fracture mechanics, fatigue, creep, engineering product design and development, engineering mechanics, materials selection, and mechanical behavior and fracture mechanisms.

 Materials Engineering Solutions, LLC in the Social NetworksLinkedIn

 Performed several forensic materials failure, metallurgical engineering analysis, expert witness testimony, and consulting in the support of investigations and litigation cases locally and nationally.

 Registered Professional Engineer, State of Texas, Certificate No. 89086